ADDTDR/Icestick-fpga/uart/README.md

     To exit from picocom press Ctrl+a flowwed by Ctrl+x

     <br>
-    To see device utilisation statistics build with -v flag
+    To see device utilisation statistics used by implementation build with -v flag

     ```
         apio build -v